 About Lin Kobayashi:

-Ms. Kobayashi’s passion for education began when she received a full scholarship from Keidanren to study at a full-boarding international school in Canada.
+Ms. Kobayashi’s passion for education began when she received a full scholarship from Keidanren to study at Pearson College UWC in Victoria, Canada.
 Inspired by that experience, she studied development economics at the University of Tokyo, then joined the United Nations Children’s Fund (UNICEF) in the Philippines, where she worked to program non-formal education programs for street children.
 Ms. Kobayashi felt a strong need to develop leadership education after witnessing extreme wealth disparity firsthand.
 In August 2008, Ms. Kobayashi returned to Japan to develop the ISAK project, and after seven years of hard work, ISAK opened its doors in August 2014.

 Educational Background: Ms. Kobayashi received her International Baccalaureate Diploma in 1993.
 She graduated from the University of Tokyo with a BA in Development Economics in 1998, and completed an MA in International Education Policy Analysis from Stanford University in 2005.